 Aching to fit into the atomic anxiety of 1950's Science Fiction film, From the Earth to the Moon most certainly takes its queues from Walt Disney rather than Michael Todd.
-Purporting to adapt one of Jules Verne's funniest social satires, director Byron Haskin turns it into a joyless and complex to the point of contradictory pontification.
+Purporting to adapt one of Jules Verne's funniest social satires, director Byron Haskin turns it into a joyless and self-contradictory pontification.

 Joseph Cotten stars as Victor Barbicane, head of a cabal of arms dealers who has invented a new weapon dubbed, in suitable Googie Age fashion, "Power X".
 In the film's opening act we see the first major break with Verne: gone is the ironic comedy of the Baltimore Gun Club, whose amputated members bemoan the end of the Civil War.
 In its place we have the merchants of death who joke about having sold weapons to both sides and bemoan their loss in profits.
 Barbicane comes to the rescue with his new substance, which he claims taps into the very fundamental power of the cosmos.
 The problem is that it needs a test...
 A way to demonstrate its unmatched destructive capabilities that no affluent government can ignore.
 Nowhere on Earth would submit to such a demonstration, so there is but one solution.